exonum/exonum-doc/src/architecture/services.md

   steal secrets or otherwise break invariants regarding blockchain operation.
 - **The Java runtime** uses JVM to containerize services.
 Unlike with Rust, Java artifacts may be deployed during blockchain operation.
-On the downside, Java services are less performant than their Rust counterparts.
+On the downside, Java services are slower than their Rust counterparts.

 ## Service Interface